Trade Forex Trading

 Calculation:

-Investor has 9800% above required margin trading level amount
+Investor and Trader has 9800% above required margin trading level amount

-Because when one has a higher leverage means that they have more margin requirement percent above what is required(A.K.A.
+Because when one has got a higher leverage means that they have more margin requirement percent above what is required(A.K.A.
 More "Free Margin") their open trades are less likely to get liquidated.
-This is reason why traders will choose option 100:1 for their account but according to their risk management guidelines, they won't trade above 5:1 leverage option.
+This is reason why traders will choose option 100:1 for their account but in accordance to their risk management guidelines, they won't trade above 5:1 leverage option.

-These Margin Levels are Shown on the MT4 Platform Screen Shot Below as an Example:
+These Margin Levels are Shown on the MT4 Platform Software Screen Shot Below as an Example:

 MT4 Software Margin and Free Margin - Leverage & Margin for Mini Account Explained